DXHeroes/knowledge-base-content/practices/backlog_cleanup.md

 - You will often see items that are not ready to work on yet.
 Remove these items and take them (again) to your next grooming meeting.
 - There may be ideas that do not fit the current product strategy.
 Don't forget to lower their priority or remove them from your backlog.
+- When you have too many backlog items to work on, it becomes difficult to work with your backlog.

 ## Resources for Backlog Cleanup